piyushdubey490/portfolio-blog-71f98/content/pages/about.md

 ---
 A weird - wired man whose cravings are large whether be it food or tech or grasping knowledge .
 Helpful to anyone , always under my capability so that humanity should be remembered for good.

 An Engineering Student just testing his skills ..

 Jack Of All Trades in Real.

 I can with both hands (Ambidextrous).

 > The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman

-Head over to Portfolio for Deep Dive and Do check out my Blog .
+Head over to Portfolio for a Deep Dive and Do check out my Blog .

 *Thank You for reading!*